 - Configure the branch specification in your VCS Root ensuring that it includes pull requests.
 Detailed information is available in the Branch specification section of this TeamCity blog post.

-- Add the build feature, select GitHub as the publisher and specify its connection details and credentials.
-Since TeamCity 2017.1, you can test the connection :
+- Select GitHub as the publisher and specify its connection details and credentials and test the connection:

 - Commit changes to your source code and create a pull request in GitHub, then run a build with your changes in TeamCity.